keepstep/go-rabbitmq/README.md

 2. identify messages by correlationID and auto ignore the other messages until received the correct msg then return
 3. param callback has two functions : fill request correlationId,body and receive response body for each rpc
 4. continuously rpc, until callback return true then return
+5. Option also effect on stream, so it is better to use a new channel exclusively to call stream
 ```

 ## DLX testing feature